International Accreditation Program for Human-centered Approach

 • Interface Design

-is responsible for the visual and/or physical appearance, with interpretation of the corporate design guidelines, taking into account interaction specifications.
+Is responsible for the visual appearance of an interactive system by interpreting the corporate design guidelines and taking interaction specifications into account.
 Even if usability has priority, the user interface design serves the requirement of attractiveness by means of typography, colors, form, material, production technique, symbolic and visual language and the Gestalt laws.
-Consistency is created through the stringent design of interaction elements and transferred to sustainable design systems.
+Consistency is created through the stringent design of interface elements and transferred to sustainable design systems.

 • UI Development